godotengine/godot-docs/classes/class_tilemappattern.rst

 This resource holds a set of cells to help bulk manipulations of :ref:`TileMap<class_TileMap>`.

-A pattern always start at the ``(0,0)`` coordinates and cannot have cells with negative coordinates.
+A pattern always starts at the ``(0, 0)`` coordinates and cannot have cells with negative coordinates.

 .. rst-class:: classref-reftable-group